-Outside Audit & Supervisory Board Member For many years, I have worked for an audit firm where I have been involved in accounting audits and consulting as well as maintaining and improving audit quality and preventing, detecting and responding to accounting fraud.
+Outside Audit & Supervisory Board Member

+For many years, I have worked for an audit firm where I have been involved in accounting audits and consulting as well as maintaining and improving audit quality and preventing, detecting and responding to accounting fraud.
 I believe that the area where I can make the greatest contribution as an Audit & Supervisory Board Member, using my knowledge and experience, is in the area of "defensive governance."
 While I do my best to prevent fraud, it is difficult to eradicate it completely.
 It is important to detect and extinguish fires while they are still small.
-We work to achieve this through vigorous information gathering by Audit & Supervisory Board Members and through Outside Audit & Supervisory Board Members' "realization" that is not bound by the company's norms.
+We work to achieve this through vigorous information gathering by Audit & Supervisory Board Members and through Outside Audit & Supervisory Board Members' "realization" that is not bound by the company's

 There is a famous line in a detective drama series that goes, "The incident takes place at the site of the crime."
 A company's growth and compliance issues take place at the site indeed.
 The desire of an outside executive is to listen as much as possible to the voices of those at the sites.
 In response, the opportunities for interaction with the sites have increased year after year.
-When we see employees in charge of the sites explain their targets and performance with sparkling eyes, we get a glimpse of the company's growth.
+When we see employees in charge of the sites explain their targets and performance with sparkling eyes, we get a glimpse of the company's culture and an impression that motivation at the sites is supporting the company's growth.